Bhaaga Pirivinai: Production

 The film was produced by G. N. Velumani from Gobichettipalayam, who began life as a costume maker before rising to become a top Tamil producer.
 The film was shot at Neptune Studio (later Sathya Studio) in Adyar.
 G. Vittal Rao was the man behind the camera and Bhim Singh himself edited the film.
 Hari Babu and Gajapathi were in charge of make-up, while G. S. Mani, a musicologist, assisted in composing the music.
 The dances were choreographed by Madhavan, Chinnilal and Sampath.
+It was the first film to be shot in Gobichettipalayam.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.
-Lyrics were by Kannadasan, A. Maruthakasi & Pattukkottai Kalyanasundaram.
+Lyrics were by Kannadasan, A. Maruthakasi and Pattukkottai Kalyanasundaram.
 Viswanathan–Ramamoorthy used only three instruments for the song "Thazhayam Poo Mudichi".
+For the song "En Piranthai Magane", Kalyanasundaram was originally approached to write lyrics; however he was not comfortable writing lyrics for a lullaby so he insisted the producer choose Kannadasan to write the lyrics.
+Kannadasan had a misunderstanding with Ganesan after Naane Raja and did not write any songs for him.
+When producer asked Ganesan to have Kannadasan as the lyricist, he duly agreed.

 Reception

 The Tamil magazine Ananda Vikatan appreciated the film stating "Sivaji's acting was fantastic in the role and the film totally fulfilled the expectations of everyone".
 At the 7th National Film Awards, the film won the President's silver medal for Best Feature Film in Tamil.